It’s that time of year when we are supposed to be preparing for “perfect” holiday gatherings.

-You are only one person and you’re a parent, sometimes we need to let some things go.
-(Yep, another lesson learned by this crazy mom!)
+You are only one person and you’re a parent, sometimes you need to let some things go.
+(Yep, another hard-learned lesson from an experienced mom!)
 And so, for the next few weeks remember the reason we gather with family and friends is to build memories which we’ll pass from generation to generation.

 Instead of getting caught up in the “shoulds”, just accept what is and enjoy your time together.